uxCCDS/uxCCDS.github.io/_data/prototypes/current/IA Notification And Meeting.md

-Title: IA Notification And Meeting
+Title: IA Mobile Notification & Meeting
 Desc: User testing for multiple features in the new IA
-Date: 2018-01-10
+Date: 2018-01-24
 Cover: prototypes/cover/IA Notification And Meeting.png
 IS_DRAFT: true
 ---